Deeper dive

 5. Monitoring

-While reporting varies across countries, these insights can help you identify key areas to monitor in your own healthcare setting.
+Although reporting patterns vary across countries, these insights can help highlight key areas to focus on in your own healthcare setting.

 As of 31 December 2024, there were 2,565,978 medication errors reports in VigiBase.
 Medication errors most frequently occurred during administering (52.1%), storage (5.8%), dispensing (3.1%), prescribing (2.5%), and monitoring (0.5%).